ModDota/moddota.github.io/_articles/abilities/making-any-ability-use-charges.md

 LinkLuaModifier("modifier_charges", LUA_MODIFIER_MOTION_NONE)
 ```

-If your file is into a subfolder you can do it like that
+If your file is in a subfolder you can do it like that

 ```lua
 LinkLuaModifier("modifier_charges", "subfolder/anothersubfolder/modifier_charges", LUA_MODIFIER_MOTION_NONE)